-This cheese manicotti is a family favorite in my house!
+This cheesy stuffed manicotti recipe is a family favorite in my house!
 I add spinach to make this dish a bit healthier and my kids don’t even realize it’s in there!

 I love pasta.
 It’s one of those meals that will please just about anyone and it’s usually easy to throw together!